Holsworthy: Methodist church

 The Methodist Church in Bodmin Street opened on 28 April 1910 as the United Methodist Church.

 A Grade II listed building, it was built in 1909–1910 in Early English style by two local firms, Samuel Parsons (also the architect) and William F. Glover.
 The church, on the site of an earlier chapel of about 1876, retains its appearance, but adds a two-stage octagonal crenelated tower with a spire and a two-light window at its base.

 The gabled façade is of Bath stone with Plymouth limestone dressings.
 The gable ends carry crocketed finials.
 The arch over the double doors of the gabled porch is inscribed "United Methodist Church 1910".
 The porch, with a two-light window above, is flanked by two-light windows under continuous hood moulds.
 The church and hall have shallow raking buttresses and slate roofs with decorative ridge tiles.
 The interior takes the form of a four-bay apsidal basilica, with a serpentine-curve gallery over the entrance.
 The gallery has pierced decorative wooden panels and rests on cast-iron columns with decorative capitals.
 The five-bay hammerbeam, ceiled and boarded roof has pierced braces, green marble corbels and metal ties.
 Four roof trusses converge at the apsial end.
 The organ, with stencilled pipes, dates from 1887 and was later enlarged.
 It is flanked by two stained-glass windows said to have been removed from the Wesleyan chapel in Chapel Street.
 Other windows carry pastel-coloured glass in Art Nouveau style.
 Internal fittings include a pitch pine pulpit, communion table and benches.
 The interior is rendered and the internal doors are part-glazed with coloured glass.
 The gable-fronted hall has a two-light window over a gabled porch flanked by two-light windows.

 Catholic church

 There was a Catholic church, St Cuthbert Mayne Chapel of Ease, at Derriton, Holsworthy.
 Since its closure in December 2005, the Catholic community has celebrated Mass at Holsworthy parish church.

 World War Two

 During World War II, POW Camp No. 42 (Exhibition Field Camp) stood at what is now Stanhope Close.
 The Church of St Peter now displays a crucifix carved by a German prisoner of war and two hand-painted stained-glass windows made by Italian prisoners of war, from a hut that served as their Roman Catholic chapel.

 Education

 Schools in the town include Holsworthy Community College and Holsworthy CE Primary School.

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from either the Caradon Hill or Huntshaw Cross TV transmitters.

+Local radio stations are BBC Radio Devon on 103.4 FM, BBC Radio Cornwall can also be received in the town on 95.2 FM, Heart West on 105.1 FM, and NCB Radio, an DAB station.

+The town is served by the local newspaper, Holsworthy Post which publishes on Thursdays.